MCPSecBench: A Systematic Security Benchmark and Playground for Testing Model Context Protocols: Introduction

 Large language models (LLMs) are transforming the landscape of intelligent systems, enabling powerful language understanding, reasoning, and generative capabilities.
-To further unlock their potential in real-world applications, there is an increasing demand for LLMs to interact with external data, tools, and services~\cite{lin2025large, hasan2025model}.
+To further unlock their potential in real-world applications, there is an increasing demand for LLMs to interact with external data, tools, and services~\cite{lin2025large,hasan2025model}.
 The Model Context Protocol (MCP) has emerged as a universal, open standard for connecting AI agents to diverse resources, facilitating richer and more dynamic task-solving.
-However, this integration also introduces a broader attack surface: vulnerabilities may arise not only from user prompts (such as prompt injection~\cite{shi2024large}), but also from insecure clients, transport protocols, and malicious or misconfigured servers~\cite{hasan2025model}.
-As MCP-powered agents increasingly interact with sensitive enterprise systems and even physical infrastructure, securing the entire MCP stack becomes critical to prevent data breaches, unauthorized actions, and real-world harm~\cite{narajala2025enterprise}.
+However, this integration also introduces a significantly broader attack surface.
+Vulnerabilities may arise from the client side (e.g., prompt injection~\cite{shi2024large}), the protocol layer (analogous to traditional network protocols such as DNS rebinding~\cite{180385}), the server side~\cite{hasan2025model}, and the host side (stemming from implementation flaws~\cite{sdk} or insecure configurations~\cite{hasan2025model}).
+As MCP-powered agents increasingly interact with sensitive enterprise systems and physical infrastructure, securing the entire MCP ecosystem is critical to preventing data breaches, unauthorized operations, and potential real-world harm.~\cite{narajala2025enterprise}.

-Despite recent interest in MCP security, existing research often focuses on isolated threats or particular attack scenarios, lacking a systematic and holistic framework for understanding and evaluating risks across the full MCP architecture.
-To address this gap, we present the first comprehensive formalization of MCP attack surfaces.
-By systematically analyzing the MCP's client-server architecture and protocol workflows, we identify four primary attack surfaces—user interaction, client, transport, and server—each exposing unique vectors for adversarial exploitation.
-We further categorize 17 attack types, ranging from prompt-based and tool-centric threats to protocol- and implementation-level vulnerabilities.
-This taxonomy provides a foundation for principled security assessment.
+Despite growing interest in MCP security, existing research primarily focuses on isolated threats or specific attack scenarios, lacking a holistic framework for evaluating risks across the entire architecture.
+To address this gap, we present the first formal definition of a secure MCP and its requisite specifications; consequently, any deviation from these specifications constitutes a potential attack.
+Building on this formalization, we identify four primary attack surfaces: client, protocol, server, and host, each exposing distinct vectors for exploitation.
+Within this structure, we categorize 17 specific attack types spanning all four attack surfaces.
+This taxonomy provides a robust foundation for principled security assessment.